disgustinghuman/huntercoin/betterQt_readme.txt

                        available                         virtual disk space
                        RAM (host)        RAM (guest)     (fixed size)           virtual machine OS

-                       >= 8 GB           2 GB            35 GB                  Linux Mint 18LTS, 64bit, Mate
+                       >= 8 GB           2 GB            35 GB                  Linux Mint 17.3LTS, 64bit, Mate
-                       4 GB              1.75 GB         35 GB                  Linux Mint 18LTS, 32bit, Mate
+                       4 GB              1.75 GB         35 GB                  Linux Mint 17.3LTS, 32bit, Mate

 pending tx monitor:    if either "(OK)", the idle time "n min" or "*ALARM*" is displayed for the hunter
-                       last in the list of hunters in names.txt, then the entire list was correctly parsed
+                       last in the list of hunters in adv_names.txt, then the entire list was correctly parsed

                        it's dangerous to have valid names of hunters in the list when these hunters are not currently alive, hostiles with same name would go undetected (e.g. "#Bob" is not a valid hunter name)